Key Findings

 Industry Breakdown

-AI invisibility was consistent across all six industries, but the severity varied.
-Roofers were the most invisible at 94%, while plastic surgeons fared best at 71%.
+AI invisibility was consistent across all six industries and both cities.
+Roofers were the most invisible at 94%, while plastic surgeons fared best at 81%.
+But the range narrowed significantly compared to our Austin-only analysis, suggesting that high invisibility is the norm across all markets.

 | Industry | Businesses | Invisible | Avg Score | ChatGPT | Gemini | Claude |